Hormonal VS Non-Hormonal Birth Contraceptives

 The sponge is made of plastic foam and contains spermicide.
-It’s inserted into the vagina before intercourse, and then removed with nylon loop straight after.
-Each sponge can only be used one, and should not be left in the vagina for more than 30 hours otherwise, there is an increased risk of yeast infections and toxic shock syndrome.
+It’s inserted into the vagina before intercourse and then removed with a nylon loop straight after.
+Each sponge can only be used once, and should not be left in the vagina for more than 30 hours otherwise, there is an increased risk of yeast infections and toxic shock syndrome.
 Continued use of this method can cause vaginal dryness and allergic reactions.

 Hormonal Birth Control

 Please be advised that hormonal methods of contraception do not protect you from STD’s!
-These forms of birth controls affect each woman differently.
+These forms of birth control affect each woman differently.

 This is one of the most effective forms of contraception, and therefore the most common.
 Pills contain estrogen and progestin or just progestin.
 The NHS has reported that if used correctly, only 1% of women experience unwanted pregnancy.

 Patches excrete some hormones into the body therefore effectively stopping pregnancy.
-According the Medical News Today, if used properly, less than 1% of women experience unwanted pregnancy.
+According to Medical News Today, if used properly, less than 1% of women experience unwanted pregnancy.

-This is a flexible plastic ring inserted and left in the vagina for 3 weeks out of the 4 week cycle.
+This is a flexible plastic ring inserted and left in the vagina for 3 weeks out of the 4-week cycle.
 Once again, estrogen and progestin are released into the body to prevent pregnancy.
-There are quite a few benefits associated with this method of birth control such as lighter periods, improved acne and protection against certain cancers.
-It can also help reduce anaemia and PMS.
+There are quite a few benefits associated with this method of birth control such as lighter periods, improved acne, and protection against certain cancers.
+It can also help reduce anemia and PMS.